Written by Marc Cantavella, AndorraInc Co-Founder & Andorran Tax Expert

 Advantages of passive residence

-Passive residence, despite its barriers to entry (it is mainly for people with some capital), offers a number of very attractive advantages.
-Among them are:
+Passive residence, despite its barriers to entry, offers a number of very attractive advantages:

 For some types of residence, such as active residence as an employee, Andorra gives priority to people from Spain, France and Portugal.

-However, for passive residence there is no distinction between these countries, other countries of the European Union and any other country, which makes it very popular for citizens of countries such as Mexico, Argentina, Uruguay, Russia, etc.
+However, for passive residence there is no distinction between these countries, other European Union countries, and any other country, which makes it very popular among citizens from Mexico, Argentina, Uruguay, Russia and other non-EU nations.

-For non-Europeans this permit is especially convenient because it also gives the right to move freely not only within Andorra, but also within Spain, France and Portugal, regardless of the passport.
+For non-Europeans, this permit is especially convenient because it also grants the right to move freely not only within Andorra, but also within Spain, France and Portugal, regardless of the passport held.

 Quick processing

-Although the Andorran administration is not the fastest in its procedures, obtaining passive residence is a relatively quick procedure.
-From the day we start the process, you can obtain your passive residence permit in two months.
+Although the Andorran administration is not the fastest in its procedures, obtaining passive residence is a relatively quick process.
+From the day we start the process, you can obtain your passive residence permit in approximately two months.

 Access to Andorran taxation

-As we will later explain, administrative residence (the residence permit you obtain through passive residence) does not automatically mean that you are an Andorran tax resident.
+As we will explain later, administrative residence (the residence permit you obtain through passive residence) does not automatically mean that you are an Andorran tax resident.

-However, if you meet the requirements and do obtain this status, you will be able to benefit from an incomparable tax framework, with no or very low taxes on capital gains, interest, dividends, etc.
+However, if you meet the requirements and do obtain tax residency status, you will be able to benefit from an exceptionally favorable tax framework, with no or very low taxes on capital gains, interest, dividends and other forms of passive income.

 Lower minimum yearly stay